Derek Mombourquette

-Derek Mombourquette (born July 14, 1980) is a Canadian politician.
-He represents the district of Sydney-Whitney Pier as a member of the Nova Scotia Liberal Party.
+Derek Mombourquette (born 1980) is a Canadian politician who has served as interim leader of the Nova Scotia Liberal Party since December 10, 2024.
+He represents the riding of Sydney-Whitney Pier in the Nova Scotia House of Assembly.

 Early life and education

-Mombourquette attended Cape Breton University, serving as both President and Vice-President of the student union.
+Mombourquette was born and raised in Sydney, Nova Scotia, and graduated from Sydney Academy.
+He attended Cape Breton University, serving as both President and Vice-President of the student union.
+He also worked as a coordinator for Cape Breton University, and the Nova Scotia Community College.

 Political career

 Mombourquette served on the municipal council of the Cape Breton Regional Municipality from 2008 to 2012.

 In 2013, Mombourquette ran for the Liberals in Sydney-Whitney Pier in the 2013 election, losing to incumbent MLA Gordie Gosse.

-He was elected to the Nova Scotia House of Assembly in a by-election on July 14, 2015 for the riding of Sydney-Whitney Pier.
+He was elected to the Nova Scotia House of Assembly in a by-election on July 14, 2015, for the riding of Sydney-Whitney Pier.

 Mombourquette was re-elected in the 2017 election.
 On June 15, 2017, he was appointed to the Executive Council of Nova Scotia as Minister of Municipal Affairs.
 On July 5, 2018, Mombourquette was moved to Minister of Energy and Mines in a cabinet shuffle.

 Mombourquette was re-elected in the 2021 election, however the Rankin Liberals lost government becoming the Official Opposition.

+As of September 22, 2024, Mombourquette serves as the Official Opposition critic for Education and Early Childhood Development as well as for Community Services.

+In the 2024 Nova Scotia general election, Mombourquette and Iain Rankin were the only Liberal candidates elected.

+On December 10, 2024, Mombourquette was named interim leader of the Nova Scotia Liberal Party.